ueberdosis/ai-toolkit-demos/README.md

 2. **Review Changes** (`/review-changes`) - Preview and approve AI-inserted changes using suggestions
 3. **Review Changes as Summary** (`/review-changes-as-summary`) - Preview and approve AI-inserted changes using suggestions as a summary
 4. **Chatbot with Tool Streaming** (`/tool-streaming`) - Chat with an AI that can read and edit Tiptap documents using tool streaming
+5. **Multi-document AI Agent** (`/multi-document`) - An AI agent that can read and edit multiple Tiptap documents at once
+6. **Schema Awareness** (`/schema-awareness`) - An AI agent with schema awareness enabled.
+It understands and generates custom elements and extensions.

 ## Tech Stack